tldr-pages/tldr/pages/linux/find.md

 `find {{path/to/search_root_directory}} {{-not -type f}} -{{and|or}} {{-name '*.sh'}}`

-- Execute a specific command for found files/directories:
+- Execute a specific command for found files and directories:

 `find {{path/to/search_root_directory}} {{-not -type f}} -execdir {{stat '{}' ';'}}`